 Tasting Notes & Food Pairings: By nose; Stone-fruit, pineapple and lime on the finish.
-By mouth; lime, kumquat, minerality with a unique mouth-feel (the result of using native yeast).
-Great on it's own and try with risottos, paellas, pilafs, salmon, cheese on golden toasted bread.
+By mouth; lime, kumquat and minerality with a unique mouth-feel (the result of using native yeast).
+The depth and complexity of this wine allows it to pair with a wide range of flavors and textures: poached wild salmon with tarragon butter, pappardelle pasta with Dungeness crab, lemon zest and toasted breadcrumbs, veal picatta, or roasted quail with bacon and wild mushroom stuffing.